getkyo/kyo/README.md

 // 'takeFiber' also returns a fiber val e: Fiber[Int] > IOs =
   a.map(_.takeFiber)

+// Closes the channel.
+If successful,
+// returns a Some with the drained
+// elements.
+All pending puts and takes
+// are automatically interrupted val f: Option[Seq[Int]] > IOs =
+  a.map(_.close)
 ```

 The ability to suspend fibers during `put` and `take` operations allows `Channels` to provide a more controlled form of concurrency.
 This is particularly beneficial for rate-sensitive or resource-intensive tasks where maintaining system balance is crucial.